Index ¦ Archives ¦ Atom ¦ RSS

 reboot

-Before opening any other application, I like to fix how Nautilus sorts files, I like to have them sorted by type or file extension:
+Before opening any other application, I like to adjust how Nautilus sorts files.
+I prefer sorting by type or file extension:

 gsettings set org.gnome.nautilus.preferences default-sort-order type